Auto Exposure Bracketing (AEB)

 - Three bracketed shots are taken, according to the specified drive mode, in this sequence: Standard exposure, decreased exposure, and increased exposure.

 - AEB will not be automatically canceled.
-To cancel AEB, follow step 2 to set the AEB amount to “0.0.”
+To cancel AEB, follow step 2 to turn off the AEB range display.

 - You can set AEB in combination with exposure compensation.

-- AEB is not available in flash photography or bulb exposures.
+- AEB is not available in flash photography or bulb exposures, with Multi Shot Noise Reduction, focus bracketing, or shooting creative filters, or in HDR or RAW burst mode.

 - AEB will be canceled automatically if you do any of the following: Setting the power switch to or when the flash is fully charged.